-Jason is the owner of HengTen K9 Training in the Austin, TX metro area specializing in teaching K9 Nose Work®.
+Jason is the owner of HengTen K9 in the Austin, TX metro area specializing in teaching K9 Nose Work®.
 Jason has attended hundreds of hours of K9 Nose Work® training seminars taught by the founders of the NACSW™ in addition to other talented instructors and professional trainers.
-Jason works with the NACSW™ as a Certifying Official for NACSW™ trials and as a Certifying Official/Judge for ORTs.
-He also had the pleasure of being and instructor at the Pennsylvania K9 Nose Work® camp serval times and has been a part-time instructor at Texas, Georgia and Colorado K9 Nose Work® Camps.
+Jason works with the NACSW™ as a Certifying Official and Judge for NACSW™ Trials/ORTs.
+He also had the pleasure of instructing at the; Colorado, Georgia, Pennsylvania, Texas and Wisconsin K9 Nose Work® camps.
 Jason attended his first K9 Nose Work® camp in GA in 2012.
 A proud camp moment was receiving the Red Bandana Award in 2013 and seeing the difference a year makes in the confidence of his dog Atlas.

 Jason spent a year as a K9 handler with a GSD doing bed bug detection for a pest control company.
 He logged hundreds of detection hours all over Texas.
 At the pest control company, he also trained an additional bug detection dog as part of a grant with the US Department of Agriculture.

 Jason has been teaching K9 Nose Work® classes since 2012 and is a NACSW™ Certifying Official for trials.
-Since becoming a CNWI in 2013 he has been working to grow Nose Work in Texas by hosting over 20 trial days at all levels.
-In addition, he continues to share his extensive trial experience with teams throughout the country through trial preparation and handler coaching seminars.
+Since becoming a CNWI in 2013 he has been working to grow Nosework in Texas by hosting over 30 trial days at all levels.
+In addition, he continues to share his extensive trial experience with teams throughout the country through seminars and handler coaching.